adamvig96/hit-or-miss/README.md

 the robustness of their main results, and we employ an event study design to investigate the dynamic aspects of the post-assassination period.
-Overall, the results are largely reproducible and robust, however the effects cannot be found when adding the dynamic component to the analysis
+Overall, the results are largely reproducible and robust, however the effects cannot be found when adding the dynamic component to the analysis.

 ### Instructions for replicators